EGG HARBOR, WISCONSIN

 This marina offers the best deep-water sailing access on the peninsula.
 Fish from a boat or from the 800+ foot long walkway.
 Great public beach!

 Like craft brews?
 Egg Harbor AleFest features 40 brewers and as many as 100 craft beers for sampling.
-This year’s event is on Sat., Sept.
-16, 1-5pm.
-Early admission for VIP guests (extra fee) available.
+This year’s event is Sat., Sept.
+15, 1-5pm.
+Early (12pm) admission for VIP guests (extra fee).
 Trolley transportation is from 11am-7pm to local lodging facilities.
-Enjoy live music by Beatles tribute band Kaleidoscope Eyes from 12-5pm.
+Enjoy live music by Black 'n White-A Wisconsin Reggae, Rock 'n Soul Band, from 12-5pm.

 Peg Egan Sunset Concert Series